lemocla/Which-way-is-up/documentation/testing/user_stories.md

         - When I successfully log-in as the site owner, I can see a menu item entitled "Add Artwork" in the top navigation bar under the user icon
         - When I click on the menu item "Add Artwork", a page opens with a form to add artwork details
         - When I fill all the information correctly, the artowrk is successfully created and a notification informing me that the artwork has been successfully created is displayed.
-        - Wen I fill information incorrectly / do not complete all the compulsory fields in the form, an error message will display prompting me to correct my entries before submitting the form again
+        - Wen I fill information incorrectly / do not complete all the required fields in the form, an error message will display prompting me to correct my entries before submitting the form again
         - **Result**: Pass ✅

         **Add artwork page**